How Pillow Support Fixes Your Neck Posture?

 What Features to Look for in a Pillow?

-So, what should you look for in a pillow if you want to fix your neck posture?
+So, what should you look for in a pillow if you want to avail the best forward head posture fix???

 It depends on your sleeping style and personal comfort preferences.